-- The District also improved its notification system to growers in the area of potential frost/freeze events to allow them greater time to prepare.
+- The District improved its notification system to growers in the area of potential cold protection events to allow growers more time to prepare.

-The District will ensure the protective measures remain in place to prevent resource impacts from occurring due to the potential of increased withdrawals during more common frost/freeze events.
-In addition to the protective measures previously identified, the District will continue to conduct annual assessments to monitor groundwater withdrawals and minimum aquifer levels, crop production trends, new sinkhole formation and dry well reports in the area.
+The District will ensure the same protective measures implemented when the D/PCWUCA was developed remain in place to reduce resource impacts from occurring due to potential groundwater withdrawals during future cold protection events.
+In addition to the protective measures previously identified, the District will continue to conduct annual minimum aquifer level status assessments to monitor the effects of cold protection groundwater withdrawals, agricultural use trends, new sinkhole formations in the area, and dry well reports.
 The FARMS program will continue to provide incentives to decrease the use of groundwater for cold protection and other crop production quantities in this area.
-These recommendations will be presented to the District’s Governing Board during the summer of 2021.
+If trends change when annual assessments are completed, the District will consider whether the approach needs to be adjusted.